BahaEddinDridi/BahaEddinDridi/README.md

 ## Let's Connect

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/your-profile) or check out my other projects on [Vercel](https://vercel.com/your-profile).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/baha-eddine-dridi-88b039203).

 Thanks for visiting my profile!